Plugily-Projects/plugily-projects.github.io/docs/buildbattle/development/developer-api.md

 Full java documentation: [https://jd.plajer.xyz/minecraft/buildbattle](https://jd.plajer.xyz/minecraft/buildbattle)

 :::caution
- **Danger!** Contents may be not up to date!
+ Contents may be not up to date!
 Please use java docs instead.
 Here you can only get some simple examples.
 :::

 ## Maven repository <a id="maven"></a>